 Fintel Short Squeeze Explorer Identifies Short Squeeze Opportunities for Retail Investors

-Fintel’s short interest data identifies candidates for the week of July 25NEW YORK, UNITED STATES, July 26, 2021 /EINPresswire.com/ -- Fintel.io, a provider of advanced research tools for data-driven investors, has developed a mathematical model that provides investors and traders with data that helps quantify the short squeeze risk for a company.
+Fintel’s short interest data identifies candidates for the week of August 1NEW YORK, NY, UNITED STATES, August 2, 2021 /EINPresswire.com/ -- Fintel.io, a provider of advanced research tools for data-driven investors, has developed a mathematical model that provides investors and traders with data that helps quantify the short squeeze risk for a company.
 This model takes into account a number of factors that contribute to short squeezes, including relative short interest, borrow fee rates, trading volume, and others.

 The Short Squeeze Explorer provides a leaderboard ranking of companies with the highest Short Squeeze Score so traders can easily identify companies with the highest likelihood.
 For traders who want to find short squeeze opportunities before they happen, the Short Squeeze Explorer is an ideal tool.